py-smart-gardena/py-smart-gardena/README.md

 smart_system.authenticate()

 ```
-Once authentication is successful, you can go locations.
+Once authentication is successful, you can update locations.

 ### Locations

-Locations represents places where the devices are connected.
+Locations are the places where the devices are connected.
 It can be used to manage
  different gardens or different places from one garden, or both.
 You need first to
- get the locations before querying locations.
+ get the locations before querying devices.

 Here is the list of the current available fields and methods :